Mounjaro Side Effects

 Does Mounjaro cause cancer?

 In animal studies, there have been reports of thyroid c-cell tumours (a type of thyroid cancer) in mice who were given other medications in the same drug family.
-However, no human clinical trials have found an increased risk of cancer from using tirzepatide.
-If you are concerned about your risk of thyroid cancer, speak to a doctor.
+However, no human clinical trials have found an increased risk of cancer from using tirzepatide, the active ingredient of Mounjaro.
+If you have an existing thyroid condition or are concerned about your risk of thyroid cancer, speak to your doctor.

 Can Mounjaro cause body aches?